MattKevan/uxlift/_books/experience-required.md

 - Usability
 publisher: New Riders
 image: "/assets/images/er.jpg"
-intro: 'Whatever your role, Experience Required teaches you to become the UX leader you’ve always wanted to be.'
+description: 'Whatever your role, Experience Required teaches you to become the UX leader you’ve always wanted to be.'
 date: 2018-07-15 09:37:46 +0100
 ---